Corker's haywire interview with Wolf Blitzer

 Blitzer continued to press Corker on why, despite the fact that the final tax bill was virtually unchanged from the bill he opposed, he suddenly had reversed his past position.
 Blitzer also noted that a provision had been added that included real estate companies in the pass-throughs portion of the law; that provision would likely benefit Corker personally.

-That's when things went really haywire for Corker.
+Later in the interview, after Blitzer pressed Corker about his previous criticisms of President Trump is when things went really haywire for Corker.

 Here's an excerpt of the back and forth between Blitzer and Corker.
 It's long, but it's worth reading every word:

-Note: Correction: This article has been updated to reflect that Corker's frustrated comments began when Blitzer was asking about Corker's previous comments on President Trump.
-In his response, Corker referenced Blitzer's questions from earlier in the interview about a specific provision of the tax bill.
-Read the full transcript here.